 With geolocation, you offer extra value to your app’s users and increase the competitive advantage.
 And it’s super easy to implement with Ionic.
 Discover what are the benefits and how to do it.

 It doesn’t matter if you’re going to handover the app development project from a freelancer to a software house or from one software house to another.
-In each case, you need to follow the same plan.
+In both scenarios, you need to follow the same plan.
 You need to make sure the new vendor has all the required information, and the outgoing team gave you all the knowledge, documents and rights.
 In this blog post, we’ll present you steps to take to perform this project transition smoothly.
-In the end, you’ll find a checklist of things you absolutely need to remember about.
+In the end, you’ll find a checklist (also in a graphical form) of things you absolutely need to remember about.
 So let’s dive in.